 -

 A typical inspection should take 2 to 3 hours to complete.
 This can vary, given the current condition and size of the home, the accessibility of mechanical systems, and so on.
-As a courtesy to sellers, we recommend that they be informed of the timeframe in a pre-purchase home inspection situation.

 Serving the areas of Kingston, Bancroft, Northumberland, Prince Edward County, Durham and Hastings